 She came back to her father's house and lived there for many years, shouldering the burdens of life with her mother Khadijah (Radi-allahu-anha).
 Muslims suffered a lot and some were even forced to eat leaves of trees.
 Hadhrat Khadijah (Radi-allahu-anha) died shortly after the boycott ended.

 Hadhrat Umm Kulthum, however, braced herself up and did not let the sadness and sorrow affect her negatively.
 She took care of the household and her little sister Fatima (Radi-allahu-anha) in a very mature manner.
-They lived happily for 6 years but the marriage remained childless.
+She lived happily for 6 years but the marriage remained childless.
 She passed away in year 09 AH in the month of Shaban (630CE), at the age of 29.
 She was laid to rest next to the grave of her sister, Hadhrat Ruqayyah (Radi-allahu-anha).